 Are the CEO and the chair of the board usually the same person?

 Most often, the CEO and chair roles are charged to different persons.
-This is considered a good practice, since there is a clear-cut difference between what is expected of the CEO vs. the chairman of the board of directors responsibilities.
+This is considered a good practice, since there is a clear-cut difference between what is expected of the chairman of the board and vs CEO’s responsibilities.
 When the same person does play both roles, a lead director is usually appointed to assist and stand in for the chairperson when necessary.